 Module 1: Introduction to TESOL and the Learning Context

-This module introduces participants to the field of TESOL and related concepts, teaching methods and approaches, and develops the candidate's ability to understand and analyze learners and the learning environment from both the position of a learner and a potential ESL/EFL teacher.
+This module introduces you to the field of TESOL and related concepts, teaching methods, and approaches, and it develops your ability to understand and analyze learners and the learning environment from the perspective of both a learner and a potential ESL/EFL teacher.

 Module 3: The Language Skills

-This module also introduces candidates to the four basic language skills (listening, speaking, reading and writing) and key strategies and techniques to teach these skills in an integrated context.
+This module introduces you to the four language skills and both the theoretical and practical approaches to teaching these skills in an integrated fashion within the context of student-centered, CLT-grounded lessons.

 Module 4: Lesson Planning, Materials and Resources